Democratic Economic Policies Overview

 Democrats believe that every child should have the opportunity for high-quality education.
 That's the pathway to economic growth for the individual and the country.
 When President Roosevelt signed the G.I.
 Bill of Rights, he guaranteed the government would pay for education for all veterans.
 The Truman Commission Report proposed federal subsidies for higher education.
 That laid the groundwork for the community college system.

 President Johnson signed the Elementary and Secondary Education Act to provide federal funds to schools in low-income areas.
 A little-known provision of the Affordable Care Act eliminated Sallie Mae, making student loans more affordable.

 These initiatives promoted equity in education.
-It focuses resources on those at the lowest income levels.
-It helps make sure everyone has at least the basic skills to succeed in the labor force.
+It focused resources on those at the lowest income levels.
+It helped to make sure everyone has at least the basic skills to succeed in the labor force.

 Democrats believe the government should make health care affordable.
 President Clinton supported the Health Security Act of 1993.
 "Hillarycare" was a managed competition strategy.
 The federal government would control doctor bills and insurance premiums.
 Health insurance companies would compete within this framework.
 First Lady Hillary Clinton failed to get it passed by Congress.

 But the Clintons achieved two other health care reform measures.
 The Health Insurance Portability and Accountability Act of 1996 was one.
 It allows employees to keep their company-sponsored health insurance plan for 18 months after they lost their jobs.
 The Children's Health Insurance Program was the other.
 It provides subsidized health insurance for children in families that earn too much to qualify for Medicaid.